WPManageNinja/fluent-affiliate-docs/guide/integrations/fluentcrm-integration-with-fluenaffiliate.md

+---
+title: FluentCRM Integration with FluentAffiliate
+description: Learn how to integrate FluentAffiliate with FluentCRM.
+Automate affiliate management, track customer journeys, and sync affiliate data with your CRM system.
+---

 # FluentCRM Integration with FluentAffiliate

 FluentCRM is a powerful email marketing automation plugin for WordPress.
 With FluentAffiliate, you can manage your email marketing campaigns and affiliate commissions seamlessly.